Solicitors provide expert legal support and advice on a range of personal and commercial issues

 Career prospects

-As a newly qualified solicitor, you may be known as an assistant to begin with and will typically work on a fixed salary, usually under the supervision of a partner or senior assistant solicitor.
+As a newly qualified solicitor, you'll typically work on a fixed salary, usually under the supervision of a partner or senior solicitor.

-Gradually, you'll take on increasing levels of responsibility, building your technical legal skills.
-You'll also develop client-handling and business development skills.
+You'll take on increasing levels of responsibility and a heavier workload and will get involved with more complex cases.
+You'll continue to develop your legal, client-handling and business development skills and will build on your personal profile and confidence.
 As you gain seniority, you'll typically start to supervise junior colleagues.

 Promotion in private practice depends on your continuing strong performance, especially meeting targets for the amounts of work that can be charged to clients.
-Progress is usually from assistant solicitor to senior solicitor and then associate.
+Generating clients is key to your success and you'll need to develop your professional networks and source new business.
+Depending on your career goals, you may need to change employer in order to progress.

 Career development for in-house and local and central government solicitors generally follows a set structure and may result in a move into general management.